Coronavirus lockdown: Here’s what chief ministers told Modi during video meet on health crisis

 Delhi

 Delhi Chief Minister Arvind Kejriwal told Modi that economic activities should be allowed to resume in the national capital, except in containment zones, PTI reported.
+Kejriwal also asked Modi to release funds from the Finance Commission for the state, alleging that they had not been provided for 20 years, the Hindustan Times reported.

 Delhi, which has the fourth highest number of cases among states, had restarted some economic activity earlier this month.

 Punjab